-This is why it’s so important to contact a DUI lawyer as soon as possible after your arrest.
-The sooner you can get an experienced attorney on the case, the better chances you have of avoiding a trial altogether.
+This is why contacting a DUI lawyer as soon as possible after your arrest is so essential.
+The sooner you can get an experienced attorney on the case, the better your chances of avoiding a trial altogether.

 Talk to a DUI Lawyer in Brea Today

-Don’t go it alone after a DUI arrest.
+Do not go it alone after a DUI arrest.
 The law takes this type of offense seriously, and you need experienced legal help to fight for the best outcome possible.
-We can get you a FREE consultation with one of the top Brea DUI lawyers.
+We can get you a FREE consultation with a top Brea DUI lawyer.

-They’ll examine your case and get to work as soon as possible looking at the evidence against you and your best options for minimal penalties.
-Call us today, or fill out the form to the right for your free consultation.
+They will examine your case and get to work as soon as possible, looking at the evidence against you and your best options for minimal penalties.
+Call us today, or fill out our secured contact form for your free consultation.